 What Are Closing Costs?

-Closing costs are defined as the total of all fees associated with a real estate transaction from close to an end.
-As such, it includes several expenses in addition to transfer taxes and home inspections – lawyer’s fees, title insurance premiums, appraisal charges, and special assessments within that jurisdiction.
-In Washington specifically, who pays which of these costs varies according to the negotiation between buyer and seller.
-However, typically, the buyer is responsible for most of the closing costs, while some can be split down the middle or even paid entirely by one party depending on what both parties agree upon prior during negotiations for a successful sale price agreed to be met- A Cash Offer like ASAP Cash Offer brokers help facilitate this process easily without any out-of-pocket expense towards buyers who qualify!
+However, the buyer is typically responsible for most of the closing costs.
+At the same time, some can be split down the middle or even paid entirely by one party depending on what both parties agree upon prior during negotiations for a successful sale price to be met- A Cash Offer like ASAP Cash Offer brokers help facilitate this process easily without any out-of-pocket expense towards buyers who qualify!

 Definition of Closing Costs